HimaSpandana/Stock-Price-Prediction-And-Forecasting-Using-Stacked-LSTM--Deep-Learning/README.md

 Discover Long Short-Term Memory (LSTM) networks in Python and how you can use them to make stock market predictions!
 The stock which im working is AAPL.
 Apple Computer, Inc.

-Steps that we perform in the projet
+Steps that I performed in the projet are

 1.Collect the stock data- AAPL and do data investigation

 2.Preprocess the data - Train and Test the data